 Heisuke was such a great character in Edo Blossoms.
 I liked him as an NPC in almost all the routes in the game.
-His own story however, wasn’t too satisfying – if you ask me.
+His own story, however, wasn’t too satisfying – if you ask me.
 Because he’s one of the first Shinsengumi rasetsu (fury), he spends a lot of time wallowing in grief and deep regrets (thinking about his life choices), questioning the “what ifs” and a whole lot of “shoulda, woulda, coulda”.
-This went on probably for the mere half of his route where Chizuru tries her hardest to lift Mr. Down-in-the-dumps’ spirits up.
-It was sad and annoying at the same time but I’m glad it didn’t lasted.
+This went on probably for a mere half of his route where Chizuru tries her hardest to lift Mr. Down-in-the-dumps’ spirits up.
+It was sad and annoying at the same time but I’m glad it didn’t last.
 There’s still good chemistry between him and Chizuru so, this is one saving grace that didn’t get me all disinterested with his story.

 Kissing CG: YES

 CV: Koji Yusa – Itsuki (Norn9), Mr. Gasmask (Bad Apple Wars), Bernardo (Luckydog1)

 Oh boy!
 Get your fans ready, turn the AC on blast as it’s about to get hot in here! (//ω//)